InYourMachine/Inventory-Management-System-Java/README.md

 ## License

-This project was developed for educational purposes as part of the OOP course.
+This project was developed for educational purposes as part of the OOP course (CS-112L).

 ## About This Project